 Rachel Sagner Buurma works on eighteenth- and nineteenth-century literature and print culture, the history of the novel, twentieth-century Anglo-American literary criticism, and literary informatics.
 Current projects are on the history and theory of literary research, especially practices of knowledge organization like indexing and note-taking, pasts and and presents of collaborative work, and the intersection of literary-critical inquiry and information science.
 With Laura Heffernan, she is at work on a project that retells the history of English literary study from the perspective of the classroom.
-She has recently taught ENGL111: Victorian Novel Research Seminar and ENGL035: The Rise of the Novel.
-She directs the Tri-Co Digital Humanities Initiative.
+She is currently teaching The Rise of the Novel (and the Rise of Social Media) and has recently taught a Victorian Novel Research Seminar.
 For more information, see her personal website and cv.